Is a River Alive?

 À propos de cet audio

 At the heart of Is a River Alive? is a single, transformative idea: that rivers are not mere matter for human use, but living beings, who should be recognized as such in both imagination and law.
-Macfarlane takes the listener on a mind-expanding global journey into the history, futures, people and places of the ancient, urgent concept.
+Macfarlane takes the reader on a mind-expanding global journey into the history, futures, people and places of the ancient, urgent concept.

 Around the world, rivers are dying from pollution, drought and damming.
 But a powerful movement is also underway to recognize the lives and the rights of rivers, and to re-animate our relationships with these vast, mysterious presences whose landscapes we share.
 The young "rights of nature" movement has lit up activists, artists, law-makers and politicians across six continents—and become the focus for revolutionary thinking about rivers in particular.